stouch/docs/getting-started/introduction.md

 ### Directus Demos

-To make it as easy as possible to actually play around with Directus we maintain two online demos: [latest release](https://directus.app) (stable) and [latest commit](https://nightly.directus.app) (nightly).
-Both demos reset each hour so if things look a little screwy just wait a bit.
+To make it as easy as possible to actually play around with Directus we maintain an online demo: [demo.directus.io](https://demo.directus.io).
+The demo resets each hour so if things look a little screwy just wait a bit.
 To access either of these demos you can use the credentials: `admin@example.com` and `password`.

-### Directus Status
+### Directus Cloud Status

 For up-to-date system information you can check our [Status Page](https://status.directus.io).
 This page provides current and historical incident details, as well as our current 30-day uptime percentage.